-Student Behavior Intervention is all about understanding WHY students are misbehaving and what you can do to support your students in controlling their behavior.
+Student behavior intervention is all about understanding WHY students are misbehaving and what you can do to support your students in controlling their behavior.

-Isn’t it amazing how one student can TOTALLY turn your behavior plan and classroom management on its head?!?!
+Have you ever been amazed at how one student can TOTALLY turn your behavior plan and classroom management upside down?

 Hand Signals for Student Behavior Intervention

-One thing that did help a bit was using hand signals with him.
-He was able to show me a signal and let me know when he was starting to lose it.
+Roddy was able to show me a signal and let me know when he was starting to lose it.
 I really liked that.
-When he forgot to flash me a signal, I tried to flash him one as a reminder.
+When Roddy forgot to flash me a signal, I tried to flash him one as a reminder.
 We had a system!

 Behavior Modeling for Student Behavior Intervention

-He grumbled a bit about the writing, but he liked putting his pages together to form little book about his life.
-We decided that he was writing an autobiography that we eventually put in a nice binder when we got enough pages.
-He really liked feeling special and the program, plus the personal attention seemed to help.
+So we decided that he was writing an autobiography.
+We eventually put his autobiography in a nice blue binder that he got to choose.
+He really liked feeling special, and the strategy, plus the personal attention, seemed to help.